 Plasticville Train Layout Buildings

 The Plasticville brand of model buildings from Bachmann Industries of Philadelphia, PA, was created to accompany toy train sets (Lionel & American Flyer) since 1947.
-Most buildings are 1:64 scale in with 1:48 doors, a compromise to meet to meet the needs of both scale.
-Later in the mid-50’s some of the buildings were replicated in1:87 HO scale.
+Most Plasticville buildings are 1:64 scale in with 1:48 doors, a compromise to meet to meet the needs of both scales.
+Later in the mid-50’s, some of the Bachmann toy train buildings were replicated in 1:87 HO scale.

-The Bachmann line was also retailed in Lionel and American Flyer packaging and yields better values than the traditional Bachmann line.
+The Bachmann toy train building line was also retailed in Lionel and American Flyer packaging which yields better values than the traditional Bachmann line.
 In the early 1960’s age of race car sets, short-lived slot car themed structures were added but did not endure as the regular product line did.

-In the late 1960’s, a line of 1:160 N scale line of assembled buildings was created replicating the original Bachmann buildings as well as those created by Revell, Inc., of Venice, CA, in the late 1950’s.
+In the late 1960’s, a line of 1:160 N scale line of assembled buildings was created that replicated the original Bachmann toy train buildings as well as those created by Revell, Inc., of Venice, CA, in the late 1950’s.
 These assembled structures frequently had warped bases.
 These were in production less than 5 years; they are usually not considered collectible.